Dan Harvey, PA

-For 35 years, Dan has been writing professionally.
-During that time, he has received six journalism awards.
-In addition, he was awarded an “honorable mention” award for the Novel-in-Progress competition held by The William Faulkner Literary Society.
-He served as ghostwriter for manuscripts commissioned by businesses and individuals.
-Dan is a graduate of the University of Delaware, where he studied journalism and creative writing.
-He is also a graduate of The Media Institute of Philadelphia, PA., where he studied public relations and marketing.
-His writing specialties include medical, healthcare, health & fitness, wellness, business and industry, history, biography, memoir, fiction, spirituality, sports, and entertainment.
+Dan has been writing professionally for 35 years, and has received six journalism awards.
+In addition, he was awarded an Honorable Mention award for the Novel-in-Progress competition held by The William Faulkner Literary Society.
+A graduate of the University of Delaware, Dan studied journalism and creative writing before training in public relations and marketing at The Media Institute of Philadelphia.
+He has served as ghostwriter for manuscripts commissioned by both businesses and individuals.
+His writing specialties include medical, healthcare, health and fitness, wellness, business and industry, history, biography, memoir, fiction, spirituality, sports, and entertainment.

 Sideshow Banners and Banter

-On a spring Saturday of my 5th grade year (my 11th year alive), I ran away from home to join the carnival.
-No, not really – but the lie I would tell my mom made me feel as if I had done as much.
+On a spring Saturday of my fifth-grade year (my eleventh year alive), I ran away from home to join the carnival.
+No, not really—but the lie I would tell my mom made me feel as if I had done as much.

 Each year, five miles down the highway from my home, a large traveling carnival would come to town and sledgehammer its stakes into the bare ground of a large deserted lot.
 My parents had taken me a couple of times when I was younger, but now I wanted to experience the carnival on my own terms.
 I wanted to see some attractions that mom and dad wouldn’t let me patronize.